aliescont/dezoomcamp-project/README.md

 ## Problem description
 Steam is a popular video game distribution platform.
 According to [Steam Usage and Catalog Stats for 2022](https://backlinko.com/steam-users) in 2022 had 120 million monthly active users, with more than half accessing to the platform at least once a day, which can give us information to analyse the popularity of a video game.

-This project aims to build an end-to-end pipeline that can facilitate data processing to analyse users reviews.
+This project aims to build an end-to-end pipeline that can facilitate data processing to analyse users reviews, answering questions such as
+- Which games have received most bad reviews?
+- Top 20 games with good reviews.
+- What is the overall ratio of bad reviews vs total reviews?

+For future projects, this pipeline can be used as the first step for a game recommendation system or to build a sentiment analysis for Steam games.

 ## Datasets
 I've used 2 dataset from Kaggle: